 The project is supported by international opinion leaders in various fields whose signatures are in the statement below.

-SUPPORT FOR THE MUSEUM AND INTERNATIONAL RESEARCH CENTRE OF CRIMES OF COMMUNISM IN TALLINN, ESTONIA
+SUPPORT FOR THE INTERNATIONAL MUSEUM FOR THE VICTIMS OF COMMUNISM AND INTERNATIONAL RESEARCH CENTRE OF CRIMES OF COMMUNISM IN TALLINN, ESTONIA

 Remembering our past is important to understanding the threats of 21st century totalitarian ideologies.

 Freedom, peace and democracy depend on historical memory.
 Understanding how totalitarian systems of the past operated, helps secure us against the repressive, extremist and violent ideologies that seek to undermine our democratic societies.
 The experiences of the totalitarian past must now be harnessed to foster a stable, free and democratic future.